-Emission factors are generally derived from measurements made on a number of sources representative of a particular emission sector.
+Emission factors are generally derived from measurements made on a number of sources representative of a particular emission sector, the concentrations of elements in fuels burnt, or stoichiometric or empirical relationships between emissions and specific activities.
 Examples of emission factors include the amount of NO_x emitted from a car per kilometre it travels and the amount of SO_2 emitted from a power station per tonne of coal burned.

-Activity statistics are obtained from Government statistical sources, such as DUKES (DECC, 2011), Transport Statistics Great Britain (DfT, 2011a), and from organisations such as trade associations and research institutes e.g. the UK Petroleum Industries Association (UKPIA) provides data on the sulphur content of fuels, and the Institute of Grassland and Environmental Research (IGER) which provides data on livestock numbers and fertiliser usage.
+Activity statistics are obtained from Government statistical sources, such as DUKES (DECC, 2012), Transport Statistics Great Britain (DfT, 2012a), and from organisations such as trade associations and research institutes e.g. the UK Petroleum Industries Association (UKPIA) provides data on the sulphur content of fuels, and the Institute of Grassland and Environmental Research (IGER) which provides data on livestock numbers and fertiliser usage.

-A detailed breakdown of the NAEI source sectors for NO_x in 2010 is shown in Appendix 1, and a summary aggregated to UNECE SNAP sectors is shown in Figure 2.1.
+A detailed breakdown of the NAEI source sectors for NO_x in 2011 is shown in Appendix 1, and a summary aggregated to the SNAP sectors is shown in Figure 2.1.
 Emission estimates of NO_x are in fact compiled in considerably more detail.
 The NO_x inventory will be used throughout this report as an aide to illustrate the mapping methods used.

 The relative contribution of emissions from different sectors varies by pollutant.
-The NAEI report (Passant, et al., 2012) provides details of emissions by sector for all pollutants.
+The Emissions of Air Quality Pollutants document (Defra, 2013) provides details of emissions by sector at a national level.